starlane-io/starlane/docs/content/about.md

 An Application that executes within Starlane's Mesh can be composed of many multiple mechtrons that may be written by completely different people in completely different languages yet they will be able to communicate and coordinate with each other.

-And... the Application can even swap out mechtrons while it is running...
+And...
+The Application can even swap out mechtrons while it is running...

 And...
 Tenants of a Starlane Cloud Service could be given permission to overwrite the default Mechtron that managed something specific to them: let's say for example users of a social media site would like to write custom code to render their Profile page.
 They could create a custom mechtron that implements the profile bind referenced by the application and then deploy and let the social medias sites Starlane instance securely execute their custom code infrastructure!
 Mechtrons are made to encourage creativity and collaboration through code!
 The possibilities are very exciting!